The History of Coffee

 The New World

-In the mid-1600's, coffee was brought to New Amsterdam, a location later called New York by the British.
+In the mid-1600's, coffee was brought to New Amsterdam, later called New York by the British.

-Though coffee houses rapidly began to appear, tea continued to be the favored drink in the New World until 1773 when the colonists revolted against a heavy tax on tea imposed by King George.
+Though coffee houses rapidly began to appear, tea continued to be the favored drink in the New World until 1773, when the colonists revolted against a heavy tax on tea imposed by King George III.
 The revolt, known as the Boston Tea Party, would forever change the American drinking preference to coffee.

 Plantations Around the World

-Coffee is said to have come to Brazil in the hands of Francisco de Mello Palheta who was sent by the emperor to French Guiana for the purpose of obtaining coffee seedlings.
-But the French were not willing to share and Palheta was unsuccessful.
-However, he was said to have been so handsomely engaging that the French Governor's wife was captivated.
-As a going-away gift, she presented him with a large bouquet of flowers.
-Buried inside he found enough coffee seeds to begin what is today a billion-dollar industry.
+The famed Brazilian coffee owes its existence to Francisco de Mello Palheta, who was sent by the emperor to French Guiana to get coffee seedlings.
+The French were not willing to share, but the French Governor's wife, captivated by his good looks, gave him a large bouquet of flowers before he left— buried inside were enough coffee seeds to begin what is today a billion-dollar industry.

-In only 100 years, coffee had established itself as a commodity crop throughout the world.
-Missionaries and travellers, traders and colonists continued to carry coffee seeds to new lands and coffee trees were planted worldwide.
+Missionaries and travelers, traders and colonists continued to carry coffee seeds to new lands, and coffee trees were planted worldwide.
 Plantations were established in magnificent tropical forests and on rugged mountain highlands.
 Some crops flourished, while others were short-lived.
 New nations were established on coffee economies.
 Fortunes were made and lost.
-And by the end of the 18th century, coffee had become one of the world's most profitable export crops.
+By the end of the 18th century, coffee had become one of the world's most profitable export crops.
+After crude oil, coffee is the most sought commodity in the world.